rroyGit/Bing_Tools/README.md

 # Bing_Tools
 An Android Application, Bing Tools, developed using Android Studio.

-Bing Tools provides the following:
+Bing Tools provide the following:

 a) Rudimentary calculator